General Mills - Earnings Call - Q1 2026

 Jeff Harmening (Chairman and CEO)

-Yeah.
-So let me have Dana McNabb kind of take that math question from you, which is probably an important one.
+Let me have Dana McNabb kind of take that math question from you, which is probably an important one.

-But again, what we're encouraged is that in our top 10 categories, pounds have improved, and we believe our plans get better each quarter through the year.
+We believe our plans get better each quarter through the year.

 Jeff Siemon (VP of Investor Relations and Corporate Finance)

-Okay.
-I'll leave it there.
+Okay, I'll leave it there.
 Thank you.

 Operator (participant)